anwitabandaru-gif/student/hacks/background.md

     imagesLoaded++;
     startGameWorld();
   };

-  function startGameWorld() {
+// Start the game only if both images are loaded function startGameWorld() {
     if (imagesLoaded < 2) return;
+    //base class for all game objects
     class GameObject {
       constructor(image, width, height, x = 0, y = 0, speedRatio = 0) {
         this.image = image;